 Increase Your Social Circle

 Another benefit of moving to a Life Plan Community –you get to live in a close-knit community where you can easily and quickly develop friendships with like-minded people.
 Living in a house or condo, can be isolating, especially if you live alone or your social circle has dwindled.
 (Research increasingly shows that loneliness can be a hazard to your health.)
-In an LPC, there are many opportunities to bond with others, whether over a meal, hanging out in common areas, or taking part in social events like Hawaiian dinner parties.
+In an Life Plan Community, there are many opportunities to bond with others, whether over a meal, hanging out in common areas, or taking part in social events like Hawaiian dinner parties.

 In fact, living in a Life Plan Community guarantees you’ll have a whole range of recreational or cultural activities at your fingertips—everything from jazz concerts to yoga to crafts groups.You also can participate in lifelong learning classes and go on outings to local art galleries or parks.
 Keep in mind you can always offer suggestions for activities and outings, and, if you prefer solitude, rest assured, no one will pressure you to get involved.